201851019-iiitv/Cyber-Management-System/README.md

 Here the full reference of How to connect JDBC with MY SQL : https://www.javatpoint.com/example-to-connect-to-the-mysql-database

-2.you should create a database with name of "project" using MYSql.
+2.you should create a database with name of "project" using MYSql. <br />

 3. create a table "CMS " in project database.Below given Syntax of MYSql.
  -- -----------------------------------------------------------------
 create table CMS(
  name varchar(40),
  mob varchar(40),
 addr varchar(40),